 Steppenwolf was a launching pad for theater success.
 By the 1980s, she was earning strong reviews for her stage performances and won a 1984 Obie Award for Best Actress for her performance in Balm in Gilead.
 As it turned out, her theater accolades provided just a hint of the success she would enjoy in film and television.
 Her acting chops onstage caught the attention of Hollywood: throughout the late 1980s and early 1990s, she landed roles in movies as diverse as Desperately Seeking Susan, Internal Affairs, and JFK.
 She would go on to lend her voice to the Toy Story series, portraying the role of Mrs. Davis, the mother of protagonist Andy Davis.

 She’s never lost sight of her stage roots, either: her performance in David Mamet’s play November earned her a Tony nomination in 2008, and in 2011, her performance in Voice Lessons earned her an Ovation Award.
 As she told the Dallas Voice, stage is her first love.
 “I prefer stage [over television],” she said, “probably because it’s where I came up.
 I feel like I understand it best, and I like the immediate gratification of a live audience.”
 Metcalf scored a Tony Award in 2017 for her role in A Doll’s House, Part 2—and, according to the Los Angeles Times, she deserved it.
 As theater critic Charles McNulty reported in April 2017, “She deserves a Tony Award not just for her nimble performance as Nora in this millennial sequel to Ibsen’s classic but for her longstanding service to the American theater.”
+Currently, she is performing on Broadway in Edward Albee’s Three Tall Women alongside Glenda Jackson and Alison Pill.
+As Pill told the Village Voice of her costar: “Laurie is an actor for whom the most important thing is building a character that serves the show and building an environment that serves the ensemble.”

 She balances her acting with being a Solo Mom to daughter Zoe (by her first husband, Steppenwolf cofounder Joe Perry); and, with second husband Matt Roth, a son, Will; an adopted son, Donovan; and daughter Mae Akins, born when Metcalf was 50 via a surrogate mother.
 Zoe also caught the acting bug at a young age.
 Metcalf encouraged her daughter to dabble in the field, and, years later, Zoe is an actress in her own right.
 For Metcalf, acting is both her passion and her gift.